Chart Color Schemes

 Bentleigh demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Bentleigh's educational attainment is notably higher than national averages.
-Among residents aged 15 and above, 47.9% possess university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
-University degrees are the most prevalent (30.8%), followed by postgraduate qualifications (12.8%) and graduate diplomas (4.3%).
-Vocational pathways account for 23.0%, with advanced diplomas at 11.3% and certificates at 11.7%.
+Bentleigh's educational attainment is notably higher than national and state averages.
+Among residents aged 15 and above, 47.9% possess university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
+The area's most common university qualification is the Bachelor degree (30.8%), followed by postgraduate qualifications (12.8%) and graduate diplomas (4.3%).
+Vocational pathways account for 23.0% of qualifications, with advanced diplomas at 11.3% and certificates at 11.7%.

 Educational participation is high, with 31.4% of residents currently enrolled in formal education.
-This includes 9.5% in primary, 8.5% in secondary, and 7.3% pursuing tertiary education.
+This includes 9.5% in primary education, 8.5% in secondary education, and 7.3% pursuing tertiary education.

 Frequently Asked Questions - Education